aehng/Lecture-Notes/Module4/Refactoring.md

 1.  **Global** variables
     *   Used to avoid passing a parameter into a function
     *   Used to return an extra value from a function
-    *   There are better ways to meet both of these needs!
-    *   *Note, this does not apply to global `CONSTANTS`!*
+        *   There are better ways to meet both of these needs! (this does not apply to global `CONSTANTS`)
 2.  **Poorly-named** identifiers
     *   Variable names should strike a good balance between brevity and descriptiveness
     *   Short variable names are okay in some situations: